Economy of Nigeria: Inflation

-In 2016, the black market exchange rate of the Naira was about 60% above the official rate.
+In 2016, the black-market exchange rate of the Naira was about 60% above the official rate.
 The central bank releases about $200 million each week at the official exchange rate.
 However, some companies cite that budgets now include a 30% "premium" to be paid to central bank officials to get dollars.

 Nigeria's inflation rate rose to 15.63 per cent in December 2021 compared to 15.40 per cent in November, the National Bureau of Statistics announced on January 17, 2022.
 The statistics office said the prices of goods and services, measured by the Consumer Price Index, increased by 15.63 per cent in December 2021 when compared to December 2020.
 According to the NBS, this rise in the food index was caused by increases in prices of bread and cereals, food products, meat, fish, potatoes, yam and other tubers, soft drinks and fruits.

+In 2024 President Bola Tinubu sought to increase the 2024 budget by $13.7 billion to $77.3 billion.
+The proposed additional funds were $7.1 billion for infrastructure projects and $6.7 billion for recurrent expenditure.

 Foreign economic relations

 Nigeria's foreign economic relations revolve around its role in supplying the world economy with oil and natural gas, even as the country seeks to diversify its exports, harmonize tariffs in line with a potential customs union sought by the Economic Community of West African States (ECOWAS), and encourage inflows of foreign portfolio and direct investment.
 In October 2005, Nigeria implemented the ECOWAS common external tariff, which reduced the number of tariff bands.

 Prior to this revision, tariffs constituted Nigeria's second largest source of revenue after oil exports.
 In 2005 Nigeria achieved a major breakthrough when it reached an agreement with the Paris Club to eliminate its bilateral debt through a combination of write-downs and buybacks.
 Nigeria joined the Organization of the Petroleum Exporting Countries in July 1971 and the World Trade Organization in January 1995.

 If the global transition to renewable energy is completed and international demand for Nigeria's petroleum resources ceases, Nigeria will be significantly weakened.
 It is ranked 149 out of 156 countries in the index of Geopolitical Gains and Losses after energy transition (GeGaLo).